-The program wave1D_n0.py11 contains a complete implementation of the 1D wave equation with boundary conditions $u_x = 0$ at x = 0 and x = L.
+The program wave1D\n0.py contains a complete implementation of the 1D wave equation with boundary conditions $u_x = 0$ at x = 0 and x = L.

-It would be nice to modify the $test_quadratic$ test case from the $wave1D_u0.py$ with Dirichlet conditions, described in Section 4.3.
-However, the Neumann conditions requires the polynomial variation in x directory to be of third degree, which causes challenging problems with designing a test where the numerical solution is known exactly.
-Exercise 10 outlines ideas and code for this purpose.
-The only test in $wave1D_n0.py$ is to start with a plug wave at rest and see that the initial condition is reached again perfectly after one period of motion, if C=1.
+It would be nice to modify the test\quadratic test case from the wave1D\u0.py with Dirichlet conditions, described in Section 4.3.
+However, the Neumann conditions requires the polynomial variation in x direction to be of third degree, which causes challenging problems when http://tinyurl.com/nm5587k/wave/wave1D/wave1D\n0.py designing a test where the numerical solution is known exactly.
+Exercise 14 outlines ideas and code for this purpose.
+The only test in wave1D\n0.py is to start with a plug wave at rest and see that the initial condition is reached again perfectly after one period of motion, but such a test requires C=1 (so the numerical solution coincides with the exact solution of the PDE, see Section 10.4).